Request a Withdrawal

 Withdrawal for Non-Academic Reasons

-Undergraduate and graduate students may request a withdrawal from classes after the drop deadline for non-academic reasons.
+Undergraduate and graduate students may request a withdrawal from classes after the unrestricted withdrawal period for non-academic reasons.
 Such requests are only considered under exceptional circumstances.
-Students must provide verifiable, third-party documentation with the request.
-Withdrawals are typically allowed only for all courses within a semester, however, if a student is seeking a partial withdrawal, the student must show why the condition has affected that course (or courses) specifically.
+Students must provide verifiable, third-party documentation with their request that confirms how their ability to be a successful student was impacted during the timeframe of the affected semester.
+Withdrawals are typically only allowed for all courses within a semester; however, if a student is seeking a partial withdrawal, the student must show why the condition has affected that course (or courses) specifically.
 Otherwise, only a full withdrawal from all courses in a semester will be considered.

 Exceptional circumstances include, but are not limited to:

 Medical - Requests for withdrawals due to medical reasons must be supported by relevant, dated medical documentation.
 The documentation must show a substantial medical change that arose unexpectedly after the drop period ended.
 Medical documentation could be in the form of hospital records, receipts from doctor’s visits, a letter from your care provider on company letterhead, insurance claim receipts, etc. If you choose to obtain a letter from a doctor or therapist, the letter must include the following: